AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 </service>
 ```

-The appsflyer.FirebaseMessagingServiceListener extends Firebase's FirebaseMessagingService class, which is used in order to receive Firebase's Device Token.
+The appsflyer.FirebaseInstanceIdListener extends Firebase's FirebaseInstanceIdService class, which is used in order to receive Firebase's Device Token.

 #### Firebase token is used by other means